 - Form for applying for a instalment plan: use this form to ask to pay your invoice in instalments.

-- Requesting a copy of your invoice: you can request a copy of your invoice.
+- Form for asking for a copy of your invoice: use this form to ask for a copy of your invoice.

-You will receive an advance bill if you are not (or not fully) insured for the expected medical costs.
-This could be the case, for example, if your treatment is not covered by basic healthcare insurance or if your health insurer does not have a contract with Erasmus MC.
-The Patient and Healthcare Administration Front Service Desk can help you with any questions on advance bills.
-The Patient and Healthcare Administration Front Service Desk is located in the main hall, and is open Monday to Friday from 8am to 4:30pm.
-You can also fill in the contactform.
+You will be asked to make an advance payment if you are not insured (or not fully insured) for the medical expenses you are likely to incur.
+This might be the case, for example, if your treatment is not covered by the basic healthcare insurance or if your health insurance company has not signed a contract with us.
+If you have a question about an invoice for an advance payment, please contact the Patient and Healthcare Service Desk (Frontservice Patiënt- & Zorgadministratie) in the main hall.
+The Patient and Healthcare Service Desk is open from Monday to Friday, from 8 am to 4:30 pm.
+You can also fill in the contact form below.